 Nevertheless, the stiff competition proved to be a little too much for Kingfisher Red.
 With time, the quality of services offered by Kingfisher Red deteriorated, and the customers shifted their trust to other airlines.
 The downfall of Kingfisher Red was a result of an ineffective decision made by the company.

 Kingfisher Red was discontinued in 2011 after reporting irreparable financial losses, which left Kingfisher in heavy debt.
-Not only Kingfisher Red, but the premium Kingfisher Airlines also took a major hit, resulting in the suspension of Kingfisher’s license.
+Kingfisher Red and the premium Kingfisher Airlines also took a major hit, resulting in the suspension of Kingfisher’s license.
 As a result, both Kingfisher and Kingfisher Red were disbanded by the government.

 Main Differences Between Kingfisher and Kingfisher Red

-- In kingfishers, passengers were accessed to various international magazines and newspapers whereas, in Kingfisher Red, no such facility was provided.
+- In kingfishers, passengers have access to various international magazines and newspapers, whereas, in Kingfisher Red, no such facility was provided.

 - Food quality was much superior in Kingfisher as compared to Kingfisher Red.

-- Kingfisher did not offer King Miles whereas Kingfisher offered King Miles through which passengers could earn frequent flyer miles for all booked tickets.
+- Kingfisher did not offer King Miles; Kingfisher offered King Miles through which passengers could earn frequent flyer miles for all booked tickets.